Prawncookie/resume-analyzer/README.md

 [To be added post-deployment]

 ## Goal
-Land a high-paying software dev job (8–10K AED/month) in the UAE, leveraging this project and my Comp Sci degree (Cybersecurity/IT honors).
+Land a high-paying software dev job in the UAE, leveraging this project and several others to come and my Comp Sci degree (Cybersecurity/IT honors).